phpCedu/micro-service-framework/readme.markdown

 * Set up for installation via composer
 * Implement same sort of filter loops in Client as in Server ... allow filters to throw errors, pop off filter stack, essentially
+* Test when Server has a newer Service definition than the client

+THOUGHTS
+====

+How do we help the schema evolve?
+Would type-checking the passed params be sufficient, allowing the others to be null?
+Maybe it's up to newer service backends to fail when they do really need all the newest params.